Cyncrovee/Recoilless-Editor/docs/configuration.md

 C:\Users\username\.config\recoilless\rcl_config.txt
 ```

-You may need to create the '.config' and 'recoilless' directories if they do not already exist.
+You may need to create the '.config' and 'recoilless' directories if they do not already exist, and the configuration file.

-The configuration file itself work silimarly to TOML (however keep in mind it is not actually TOML).
+The configuration file itself work similarly to TOML (however keep in mind it is not actually TOML).
 Everything should be listed under the [main] section.
 For example:
 ```